KieranOwenShepherd/NukeNotes/README.md

 # NukeNotes

+Nukes peculiar nuances
-The particular nuances of nuke are a chore to call to mind, the nature of relocation;
+are a chore to call to mind,
+yet constant relocation
-all progress left behind
+forgets progress left behind

-societies protections
+What once secured protection,
-appropriate ownership endowed;
+now means ownership endowed;
-taking notes, in fairness
-this mercy could be allowed
+yet taking notes, in fairness, this mercy could be allowed

 tldr: notes and snippets about how to do various things in nuke.